Omaar612/LibraryManagementSystem/README.md.txt

 # 📚 Library Management System

 A robust, functional Library Management System built with **F\#** and **Avalonia UI**.
-This application allows librarians to manage book inventory, track borrowed items, and handle user returns with strict validation rules and persistent data storage.
+This application allows librarians to manage book inventory, track borrowed items, and handle user returns with strict validation rules and persistent data storage

 -----